A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - If you do not have a smart phone (either iPhone or Android) and you purchase through Ticketmaster, they WILL help you – but you’ll have to contact their customer service directly and have them make an exception and transfer your tickets to “Will Call” pick up location on site.
 If you don’t own a smart phone and are purchasing resale tickets during the tournament, I’d recommend buying exclusively through Ticketmaster and not taking chances with other resellers.

 - Questions?
-See 2018 detailed instructions (with screenshots) on how to access and manage your mobile tickets.
+See US Open’s detailed instructions (with screenshots) on how to access and manage your mobile tickets.

 Tip #6: If you’ve never done it, consider splurging once on a courtside Ashe seat — if possible after the 2nd round of play when matches start getting more competitive.

 After dreaming for years of the possibility, I finally bit the bullet to invest in courtside seats in 2011 for the first time.
 It was bliss.
-Now it’s an annual tradition for me and a few close friends to experience courtside together at least once.
+Ever since, I’ve made an annual pilgrimage to experience Courtside with a few close friends at least once.
 What most people don’t understand about the mammoth Ashe stadium until they’ve been in person is that even Loge seating is fairly high up because (a) the stadium is very vertically oriented (seating is on a sharp incline) and (b) there are two levels of suites above Courtside before the first row of Loge even begins.
 So when you’re down in Courtside, you feel like you’re in another world.
 The feeling of being that close to greatness in Ashe’s electric atmosphere is pretty amazing.
 If going for a courtside seat, keep in mind that Row E is first row in sections 1-6, 31-40, 65-67; and Row F is first row in sections 7,9,11, 26, 29, 30, 60 63, 64, 41, 42.
 If courtside is out of your budget, aim for lower Loge rows A-C when possible.

 Here’s a video I shot of Federer from the front row in 2011, the very first time I sat courtside at Ashe.
 I found a great deal on a resale ticket (baseline section 58) for Labor Day during the Round of 16 and got to witness Federer perfection from a few feet away.
 Best money I’ve ever spent.